-The Political Action Committee of the North Carolina Home Builders Association (NC Build-Pac) purpose is raise and spend money to elect candidates running for political office in North Carolina.
+The Political Action Committee of the North Carolina Home Builders Association (NC Build-Pac) purpose is to raise and spend money to elect candidates running for political office in North Carolina.
 NCHBA formed Build-Pac because it cannot make direct contributions to a candidate.
 NC Build-Pac helps elect pro-housing candidates by contributing to their campaigns.

 Contributions to NC Build-Pac are in investment in the future of your business and the home building industry as a whole.
 Candidates who receive support from NC Build-Pac know the critical issues and understand the depth of that support because it comes from thousands of builders and associates across the state.
 NC Build-Pac contributions are essential to promoting a pro-housing agenda in the legislature and local governments statewide.
 Uniquely, out of all funds raised by HBAF members, 30% comes back to our local reserve.
 This allows the HBAF to use those funds to directly support local candidates running for office in our community.

 If you would like more information regarding NC Build-Pac, contact Natalie Fryer, 910-826-0648 or Natalie@fayhba.org

 2017 Build PAC download the form to make your contribution.

 Thank you to the following HBAF Members for donating to Build PAC: